 • The program has been expanded to apply to exploration drilling of all hard-rock minerals anywhere in the province.

-• Program Update: A five-year extension to OGPII will be announced as part of Budget 2024-25.
-Project applications will be accepted until March 31, 2029.
-OGPII will also receive a funding cap increase from $370 million to $500 million over the life of the program.
-This funding cap will be shared by OGPII and the newly announced Critical Minerals Processing Investment Incentive (CMPII).
-Note that helium and lithium will remain eligible under OGPII until the new CMPII program is launched in late spring 2024, at which time helium and lithium eligibility will be transitioned into CMPII.
-This website will be updated accordingly as the OGPII extension takes effect and as the new CMPII program is launched.
+• A five-year extension to OGPII was announced as part of Budget 2024-25.
+Project applications are being accepted until March 31, 2029.
+OGPII has also received a funding cap increase from $370 million to $500 million over the life of the program.
+This funding cap will be shared by OGPII and the recently announced CMPII.
+Helium and lithium will remain eligible under OGPII until the new CMPII program is launched in summer 2024 at which time helium and lithium eligibility will be transitioned into CMPII.

-• OGPII offers transferable oil and gas royalty/freehold production tax credits for qualified greenfield or brownfield value-added projects at a rate of 15 per cent of eligible program costs.
+• OGPII offers transferable oil and gas Crown royalty and freehold production tax credits for qualified greenfield or brownfield value-added projects at a rate of 15 per cent of eligible program costs.

-• Open to value-added projects across all segments of Saskatchewan's oil, gas, helium, and lithium sectors as well as chemical fertilizer facilities.
+• The incentive is open to value-added projects across all segments of Saskatchewan's oil, gas, helium and lithium sectors as well as chemical fertilizer facilities.

-• Program Update: A five-year extension to SPII will be announced as part of Budget 2024-25.
-Project applications will be accepted until March 31, 2029.
-SPII will also receive a funding cap increase from $30 million to $100 million over the life of the program.
-This funding cap will be shared by SPII and the newly announced Saskatchewan Critical Minerals Innovation Incentive (SCMII).
-Note that helium and lithium will remain eligible under SPII until the new SCMII program is launched in late spring 2024, at which time helium and lithium eligibility will be transitioned into SCMII.
-This website will be updated accordingly as the SPII extension takes effect and as the new SCMII program is launched.
+• A five-year extension to SPII was announced as part of Budget 2024-25.
+Project applications are being accepted until March 31, 2029.
+SPII has also received a funding cap increase from $30 million to $100 million over the life of the program.
+This funding cap will be shared by SPII and the recently announced SCMII.
+Helium and lithium will remain eligible under SPII until the new SCMII program is launched in summer 2024 at which time helium and lithium eligibility will be transitioned into SCMII.

-• SPII offers transferable oil and gas royalty/freehold production tax credits for qualified innovation commercialization projects at a rate of 25 per cent of eligible project costs.
+• SPII offers transferable oil and gas Crown royalty and freehold production tax credits for qualified innovation commercialization projects at a rate of 25 per cent of eligible project costs.

-• The program targets a broad range of innovations deployed across all segments of Saskatchewan's oil, gas, helium or lithium industry.
+• The program targets a broad range of innovations deployed across all segments of Saskatchewan's oil, gas, helium and lithium sectors.

 Opportunities for Servicing the Mining Industry